BFC, IBCLC, LC, CBC, CLC… Confused about the differences?

 Both a CBI Certified Lactation Counselor and an IBCLC can:

-- support a breast/chest feeding parent
+- support a parent with establishing lactation or lactation challenges

 - run lactation classes and support groups